wheelcomplex/quicktemplate/README.md

         templates into other templates.
       * Performance optimizations.

+* *Is there a syntax highlighting for qtpl files?*

+  Yes - see [this issue](https://github.com/valyala/quicktemplate/issues/19) for details.

 * *I didn't find an answer for my question here*

   Try exploring [these questions](https://github.com/valyala/quicktemplate/issues?q=label%3Aquestion).